 Standing in Hoover’s childhood bedroom, you sense how early the pattern began.
 The furniture’s plainness carries a moral aftertaste.
 The washstand bears a small plaque quoting Psalms and Hebrews: “I will never leave thee nor forsake thee.”
 The verse, meant as comfort, reads here almost as a command.
 The Quaker household permitted no extravagance, no idleness, no self-indulgence.

 His uncle’s life offers the footnote.
 Dr. Minthorn genuinely cared for his Indian school wards, but he also believed they could be “civilized” by erasing their cultures.
-He embodied the archetype of benevolent coercion: moral improvement imposed as duty.
-The continuity to Hoover’s later governance is chillingly direct.
+He embodied benevolent coercion: moral improvement imposed as duty.
 The doctor’s clinic becomes the president’s economy, both structured around the assumption that human suffering is an engineering problem.

 The engineer’s burden is the conviction that human failure can be prevented by better plans.
 The harder truth is that failure is the one mechanism that keeps us free.
 Markets correct because they allow error to occur.
 Liberty endures because it tolerates imperfection.